Become a Beekeeper

 Cost – is reviewed annually and includes a beginners book and membership of the MVBKA

-Time – Every Tuesday from 6th February – 17th March starting at 7:30 till 9ish
+Time – Every Tuesday from the 8th February 2022 starting at 7:00 till 9ish

-In May we run a 6 week ‘hands on’ practical course at our Association Apiary.
+Starting on the first Saturday in May 2022 we are running a 6 week ‘hands on’ practical course at our Association Apiary.
 The course is run by experienced members of the MVBKA on a ratio of 4 to 1.
 The course covers all practical aspects of making frames and boxes, inspecting your bees, handling bees, identifying and catching a queen, methods of swarm control, disease identification, drone laying queens and keeping your bees healthy and safe.
-Below is a picture of the class of 2017 as they had a fantastic time learning and gaining the confidence to set up their first hive.
-The next course will run in 2018.
+Below is a picture of new beekeepers as they had a fantastic time learning and gaining the confidence to set up their first hive.
+The next course will run in September 2021.

-Cost – the cost includes a handbook showing month by month procedures and tasks
+Cost – £75 for the full 6 weeks and includes a handbook showing month by month procedures and tasks and refreshments

 Venue – Association Apiary

-Time – 3 hours every Saturday afternoon for 6 weeks
+Time – 2.30pm for 3 hours every Saturday afternoon